freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 How to filter received event parameters
 ---------------------------------------

-As said before a trigger is a event filter.
+As said before a trigger is an event filter.
 It can read event parameters and filter them according to the rules defined in it.
 Every rule is called **statement**.
-A statement is composed by a **logical** value, an **attribute** name, an **operand** and a **value**.
+A statement is composed of a **logical** value, an **attribute** name, an **operand** and a **value**.

 The action tag can be used to listen on the default channel of a specif event.
 You have to insert the complete path of the Java class that implements the event.
-Otherwise you can specify the channel with a custom string inside the ``<channel> </channel>`` tag.
+Otherwise, you can specify the channel with a custom string inside the ``<channel> </channel>`` tag.

 -  **logical**: is used to concatenate a statement with the previous statement.
-   The default value is *AND* ,means that the following rule is in logical AND with the previous.
+   The default value is *AND*, means that the following rule is in logical AND with the previous.
 At this time only the AND logical value is implemented.
 -  **attribute**: it's the name of the event property to filter.
 To know